Policies

 Seasider Sports & Activities provides a safe environment where healthy and wholesome competition can exist.
 We understand that emotions can get the best of any of us at times.
 Our staff will issue a single warning to any participant or team who is showing signs of losing their temper or unsportsmanlike behavior.
 This warning may result in a 3-minute break in-game time.
 However, the following will not be tolerated and will result in a suspension from Seasider Sports & Activities:

-*Seasider Sports a& Activities staff reserve the right to use their best judgment and may add or change this list at any time.
+*Seasider Sports & Activities staff reserves the right to use their best judgment and may add or change this list at any time.

 Concussion and Head Injury Policy